peferron/algo/README.md

 $ ./test
 ```

-To test a specific module, for example `mergesort`:
+Test a specific module, for example `mergesort`:

 Go: